devopscoop/workstation/README.md

 # Workstation

-This image is a collection of applications that are useful for managing Kubernetes clusters.
-It was created because we wanted a consistent environment that could be used by humans and automated CI/CD workers (e.g., GitLab runner, Jenkins, etc.)

-Gone are the days of "it works on my computer"!
-If everyone who managed a cluster uses this image, then we're all using the same versions of the same tools.
+This image is a collection of tools that are useful for CI/CD pipelines for Kubernetes clusters.
+Some pipeline jobs need git and kubectl; others need helm and kubectl; and others need git, terraform, and AWS CLI.
+Rather than maintaining a fleet of images with every permutation of tools needed for each particular job, we just have this one, big image with everything in it.
+A complete DevOps workstation in an image.

-To save a little space for now, the image has different versions for different cloud service providers, but we may merge all CSPs back into one image later if there's demand for it.
+To save a little space, the image has different versions for different cloud service providers (CSPs), but we may merge all CSP tools back into one image later if there's demand for it.

 ## How to Use This Image

 ### Fork This Repo

-Automatically running random code you found on the Intenret is not secure.
-You should fork this repo into your own GitLab group, which should trigger it to build an image.
-When the image is built, you should use your group's copy of the image.
-This will protect you in the event that someone accidentally breaks or maliciously changes this image in any way.
+Running random code you found on the Internet is not safe.
+You should fork this repo, review it yourself, and review again whenever you fetch upstream.

 1. Fork this repo.
 2. Clone repo on your computer.